Atria Senior Living Financial Planning

 Get started on your financial planning

-For most families, cost is a key consideration when weighing the benefits of senior living community.
-The following information makes it easier to understand the costs involved with living in an all-inclusive senior living community that provides personalized care, how these costs compare to living at home and how to develop an affordable financial plan.
+For most families, cost is a key consideration when weighing the benefits of a senior living community.
+The following information makes it easier to understand the costs involved with a senior living community that offers all-inclusive amenities and provides personalized care, how these costs compare to living at home and how to develop an affordable financial plan.

-The Atria Financial Services Brochure (PDF) provides a general overview of financial planning and long-term care insurance.
-Our blog article, “How much does it cost to live in a senior living community?” provides additional insights.
+The Atria financial services brochure a general overview of financial planning and long-term care insurance.
+For additional insights and info, check out our “How much does it cost to live in a senior living community?” article.

-Atria’s monthly individual rate plans are determined based on apartment selection plus care services (if any are needed).
+Atria’s monthly rates are determined based on apartment selection plus care services (if any are needed).

-These assessments help determine the amount of time and level of assistance a resident may require.
-The rate can be adjusted as needs change.
+These assessments help determine the amount of time and level of assistance a resident may require and are among the factors we consider in determining and monitoring staff levels.
+The level of care can be adjusted as needs change.
 This way, each resident receives the appropriate amount of personal assistance needed to remain as independent as possible.

 Find an Atria community near you to view pricing.